British Airways Flight 38: Aftermath

 The London Ambulance Service stated that three fast response cars, nine ambulances, and several officers were sent to the scene to assess the casualties.
 Those injured were taken to the nearby Hillingdon Hospital.

 Willie Walsh, the British Airways chief executive, released a statement praising the actions of the "flight and cabin crew [who] did a magnificent job and safely evacuated all of the 136 passengers ...
 The captain of the aircraft is one of our most experienced and has been flying with us for nearly 20 years.
 Our crews are trained to deal with these situations."
 He also praised the fire, ambulance, and police services.

 All flights in and out of Heathrow were halted for a short time after the accident.
 When operations resumed, many long-haul outbound flights were either delayed or cancelled, and all short-haul flights were cancelled for the rest of the day.
 Some inbound flights were delayed, and 24 flights were diverted to Gatwick, Luton, or Stansted.
 In an attempt to minimise further travel disruptions, Heathrow Airport received dispensation from the Department for Transport to operate some night flights.
 Even so, the following day (18 January), 113 short-haul flights were cancelled because crews and aircraft were out of position.

 On the afternoon of 20 January 2008, the severely damaged aircraft and its wreckage (landing gears, fan blades, engine casings) were removed from the crash site by rescue, recovery workers and ground crews.

 It was held up by a multitude of hydraulic jacks, lifted by cranes, lowered onto remote-controlled, wheeled long flatbed platforms, towed off the runway and then brought over to the BA maintenance area, parked on the apron just outside of a nearby hangar, where it stayed derelict for storage while the AAIB investigation concluded, in case if they needed the hull for tests, 500 metres from the crash site.
 The tail fin was dismantled and removed as it was rocking the hull on gusty days, placed onto the ground and painted white, in addition to the identifying marking and livery titles painted over as the top-half of the fuselage was barely visible over the surrounding fencing.
 After assessment of the damage and repair costs, the aircraft was deemed to be damaged beyond economic repair (despite still being largely intact) and written off by the insurers in the summer of 2008, becoming the first Boeing 777 hull loss in history.
-The hulk of G-YMMM was cut up into three pieces, and in the early spring of 2009, a year after the incident, the plane was trucked out of Heathrow to the scrapyard, where it was broken up and scrapped.
+The hull of G-YMMM was cut up into three pieces, and in the early spring of 2009, a year after the incident, the plane was trucked out of Heathrow to the scrapyard, where it was broken up and scrapped.
 The dismantling and disposal was handled by Air Salvage International, based in Kemble.